emmajanedrews/base-template/_posts/2017-12-14-merry-christmas-from-our-family-to-yours.md

 If you have any questions or there’s anything we can help you with, don’t hesitate to reach out to us.
 We’d love to help you.&nbsp;

-In the meantime, Merry Christmas and Happy New Year!
+In the meantime, merry Christmas and happy New Year!